top of page

 Madie inherited the home from her aunt Mayme, who had inherited the home from her mother, Mary.
 Madie taught piano for many years.
 In the 1924 Polk City Directory, she was listed as teaching music at St. Edward's College.
 She had immense pride in her heritage, especially her home.
 She often passed time with neighbors and friends talking about the house and its history.
 She was still living in her home when the house was listed on The National Register of Historic Places, June 1973.
 Madie died in 1975 and left her nephew, Lewis Carroll, the historic home.
 Mr. Carroll rented the house to several occupants.

 The home was deeded to the Greater Huntington Parks and Recreation District on October 10, 1984 by Lewis and Helena Carroll "to consummate a gift of certain real property for the use and benefit of the people served by the Greater Huntington Parks and Recreation District."
-The Madie Carroll House Preservation Society, Inc. received permission form the Greater Huntington Parks and Recreation District in 1988 to restore the house for use as an historic house museum and cultural community center.
+The Madie Carroll House Preservation Society, Inc. received permission form the Greater Huntington Parks and Recreation District in 1988 to restore the house for use as a historic house museum and cultural community center.
 The Madie Carroll House Preservation Society, Inc. incorporated and received tax exempt status in 1989.

 bottom of page